What is Windows 10 IoT and what does it mean for Industrial users?

 - Shell Launcher / App Launcher

-One big change is now Microsoft has adapted it's pricing model to be processor specific; essentially if you are using a $100 SBC you now pay a licence fee for Windows 10 IoT Enterprise to match that.
+One big change is now Microsoft has adapted it's pricing model to be processor specific; essentially if you are using a $100 SBC you now pay a license fee for Windows 10 IoT Enterprise to match that.

 VERSION: Windows 10 IoT Enterprise Entry